-The Student Handbook is updated annually; however, policy adoption and revisions may occur throughout the year.
-The district encourages parents to stay informed of proposed policy changes by attending board meetings and reviewing newsletter and other communications explaining changes in policy or other rules that affect Student Handbook provisions.
+The Student Handbook is updated annually.
+However, policy adoption and revisions may occur throughout the year.
+The district encourages parents to stay informed of proposed policy changes by attending board meetings and reviewing communications explaining changes in policy or other rules that affect Student Handbook provisions.
 The district reserves the right to modify the Student Handbook at any time.
 Notice of revisions will be provided as is reasonably practical.